chenyan2002/proxy-component/README.md

 * `stubs`.
 Fill in all impl functions with `unimplemented!()`, similar to `wit-bindgen rust --stubs`, but outside of the bindings module.
 * `instrument`.
 Given an instrument component which imports and exports the same interface, generate code to redirect export interface to call the coressponding import functions.
 * `record`.
 Given an instrument component, generate the code to redirect the calls and record the arguments and return in WAVE format.
 * `replay`.
-Given a vitualized component which has no imports, generate code to replay an execution based on a recorded WAVE trace.
+Given a vitualized component, generate code to replay an execution based on a recorded WAVE trace.
+* `fuzz`.
+Given a virtualized component, generate random import values and export values using the `arbitrary` crate.

 ```
 $ cargo run generate bindings.rs <mode> -o lib.rs